Why are you considering replacing Chiltern Pools?

 How much will the facility cost and will this affect my Council Tax bill?

-The proposed project will require a significant capital investment and if progressed it will be financed by users of the centre which will result in no additional cost to council tax payers.
+The proposed project will require a significant capital investment and if progressed it will be financed by users of the centre which we expect will result in no additional cost to council tax payers.
 Chiltern District Council is also seeking to attract external funding towards the project from a range of agencies including Sport National Governing Bodies, the National Lottery and Sport England.

 If the project goes ahead what will happen to existing users groups of the youth club and Drake Hall buildings?